kylef/Commander/README.md

 ## Installation

-You can install Commander in many ways, such as with Conche, CocoaPods, Carthage or as a sub-project.
+You can install Commander in many ways, such as with Conche or CocoaPods.

 ### Conche (recommended)

 The recommended way to use Commander would be via [Conche](https://github.com/Conche/Conche).

-It's important to note that the `.framework` file for Commander (and any other dependency) must be available at run-time for your command line tool.

-Applications will look in their `rpath` which contains paths of where it expects the `.framework`s to be found at.

 ### CocoaPods